 Ligonier National Conference - C.J.
 Mahaney

 C.J.
-Mahaney is president of Sovereign Grace Ministries, which is devoted to the establishment and support of local churches.
+Mahaney is senior pastor of Sovereign Grace Church of Louisville in Louisville, Ky.
 Formerly the pastor of Covenant Life Church in Gaithersburg, Md. for 27 years, Pastor Mahaney also currently serves on the council of the Alliance of Confessing Evangelicals and on the board of the Council on Biblical Manhood and Womanhood.
 He has written several books including Humility: True Greatness and Living the Cross Centered Life: Keeping the Gospel the Main Thing.

 Mahaney confessed that he generally avoids making eye-contact with death.
 For example, he carefully avoids the obituary section while reading the newspaper.
 However, Spurgeon said,

 “We know that we will die.
 But we tend to imagine that it will be far off somewhere in the distance.
 But death will not spare us because we avoid him.”

 THE BIBLICAL PERSPECTIVE ON DEATH

 Unlike us, the Bible does not avoid the topic of death.
 It hits it head on.
 The Bible tells us that death is God’s just punishment for and against our sin.
 Adam and Eve were given tremendous freedom, with one prohibition.
 They used the gift of life to rebel against Him.
 That act of rebellion resulted in immediate spiritual death and eventual physical death.
 Recall the monotonous repetitions of “and he died” in the Old Testament genealogies.
 And someday that will be said of me-and of you.
 “And he (or she) died.”